Key biotechnology trends, a mid-year update

 Personalized vaccines have the most promise in these areas:

 • Cancer vaccines.
-Personalized cancer vaccines are designed to elicit a robust immune response against specific tumor antigens.
-This method has demonstrated promise in treating melanoma and various other cancers.
+Personalized cancer vaccines are designed to elicit a robust immune response against specific tumor antigens, often delivered through a viral vector engineered to carry tumor-specific genetic instructions.

 • Infectious diseases.
 Personalized vaccines are also being explored for contagious diseases, where they can provide more effective protection by targeting specific pathogen variants.